-The convertible bonds contain an equity component that can be converted into ordinary shares at the option of the purchaser, where the number of shares to be issued is fixed, are accounted for as compound financial instruments, i.e. they contain both a liability component and an equity component.
+The convertible bonds contained an equity component that can be converted into ordinary shares at the option of the purchaser, where the number of shares to be issued was fixed, were accounted for as compound financial instruments, i.e. they contained both a liability component and an equity component.

-At initial recognition the liability component of the convertible bonds is measured at fair value based on the future interest and principal payments, discounted at the prevailing market rate of interest for similar non-convertible instruments.
-The equity component is the difference between the initial fair value of the convertible bonds as a whole and the initial fair value of the liability component.
-Transaction costs that relate to the issue of a compound financial instrument are allocated to the liability and equity components in proportion to the allocation of proceeds.
+At initial recognition the liability component of the convertible bonds was measured at fair value based on the future interest and principal payments, discounted at the prevailing market rate of interest for similar nonconvertible instruments.
+The equity component was the difference between the initial fair value of the convertible bonds as a whole and the initial fair value of the liability component.
+Transaction costs that related to the issue of a compound financial instrument were allocated to the liability and equity components in proportion to the allocation of proceeds.

-The liability component is subsequently carried at amortised cost.
-Interest expense recognised in profit or loss on the liability component is calculated using the effective interest method.
-The equity component is recognised in the convertible bonds equity reserve until either the bonds are converted or redeemed.
-If the bonds are converted, the convertible bonds equity reserve, together with the carrying amount of the liability component at the time of conversion, is transferred to share capital and share premium as consideration for the shares issued.
-If the bonds are redeemed, the convertible bonds equity reserve is released directly to retained profits.
+The liability component was subsequently carried at amortised cost.
+Interest expense recognised in profit or loss on the liability component was calculated using the effective interest method.
+The equity component was recognised in the convertible bonds equity reserve until either the bonds were converted or redeemed.
+If the bonds were converted, the convertible bonds equity reserve, together with the carrying amount of the liability component at the time of conversion, is transferred to share capital and share premium as consideration for the shares issued.
+If the bonds are redeemed, the convertible bonds equity reserve is released directly to retained earnings/(accumulated losses).